hydro-informatics/hydro-informatics.github.io/get-started/install-telemac.md

 ### Good to Know

-* Installing TELEMAC on a [Virtual Machine (VM)](../get-started/vm) is useful for getting started with TELEMAC and its sample cases, but not recommended for running a real-world numerical model.
+* Installing TELEMAC on a {ref}`Virtual Machine (VM) <chpt-vm-linux>` is useful for getting started with TELEMAC and its sample cases, but not recommended for running a real-world numerical model (limited performance of VMs).
-* Make sure to be able to use the [GNOME Terminal](../get-started/vm.html#terminal).
+* Familiarize with the {ref}`Linux Terminal <linux-terminal>` to understand the underpinnings for compiling TELEMAC.
-* This tutorial refers to the software package *open TELEMAC-MASCARET* as TELEMAC because *MASCARET* is a one-dimensional (1d) model and the numerical simulation schemes on this website focus on two-dimensional (2d) and three-dimensional (3d) modelling.
+* This tutorial refers to the software package *open TELEMAC-MASCARET* as TELEMAC because *MASCARET* is a one-dimensional (1d) model and the numerical simulation schemes in this eBook focus on two-dimensional (2d) and three-dimensional (3d) modelling.

 ### Two Installation Options

 This page describes two ways for installing TELEMAC:

-* Option 1: Stand-alone installation of TELEMAC (**recommended**)
+* Option 1 (**recommended**): {ref}`Stand-alone installation <modular-install>` of TELEMAC
   * Every software and packages needed to run a TELEMAC model is installed manually
   * **Advantages**:
     - Full control over modules to be installed (high flexibility)
     - Latest version of TELEMAC is installed and can be regularly updated
     - Up-to-date compilers and all libraries are exactly matching the system.
   * **Disadvantages**:
     - The variety of install options may cause errors when incompatible packages are combined
     - Challenging installation of optional modules such as AED2, HPC and parallelism
-* Option 2: Installation of TELEMAC within the *SALOME-HYDRO* software suite.
+* Option 2: {ref}`Installation of TELEMAC within the SALOME-HYDRO <salome-hydro>` software suite.
   * All pre-processing tasks are managed with *SALOME-HYDRO*
   * TELEMAC is launched through the *HYDRO-SOLVER* module
   * Post-processing is performed with *ParaView*
   * **Advantages**:
     - All-in-one solution for pre-processing
     - Integrated HPC installation of TELEMAC *v8p2*
     - Efficient for MED-file handling
   * **Disadvantages**:
     - Common input geometry file formats such as *SLF* (selafin) require additional software
     - Only works without errors on old *Debian 9 (stretch)*
     - The pre-compiled version of TELEMAC and other modules were built with outdated gfortran compilers that cannot run on up-to-date systems.
     - Often problems with the GUI and high risk of simulation crashes because of invalid library links.

 So what option to choose?
 To leverage the full capacities of TELEMAC, use both: {ref}`salome-hydro` is a powerful pre-processor for preparing simulations and the {ref}`modular-install` enables maximum flexibility, system integrity, and computational stability.